viamrobotics/docs/docs/registry/create/_index.md

    No relative imports (imports starting with `.`) will work with this option.
    In addition, no cross compiling is allowed.
-   You have to compile on your target platform/architecture.
+   You have to compile on your target architecture.

 {{% /tab %}}
 {{% tab name="Python: pyinstaller" %}}

-Make sure to [prepare a Python virtual environment](/program/python-venv/) in the directory your module is so your module has access to any required libraries.
+Make sure to [prepare a Python virtual environment](/build/program/python-venv/) in the directory your module is so your module has access to any required libraries.
 Compile your module as follows:

 1. Create a `requirements.txt` file containing a list of all the dependencies your module relies on.